 Prayer is hard.
-Well…in all reality the actual act of prayer is quite simple.
-There is nothing in the Bible which says speaking with God has to be difficult.
+Well…in all reality, the actual act of prayer is quite simple.
+There is nothing in the Bible that says speaking with God has to be difficult.
 As humans, we tend to make prayer difficult because we have not made sense of it.
 We lack the understanding or experience necessary to grasp the different aspects of prayer.
 Having a conversation with God does not require much from us.
 Knowing what to do with God’s answers is another thing.

 Once you get past the actual act of prayer, knowing what to do with God’s answers is what is truly hard.
 A large part of understanding prayer has less to do with the actual act and more of understanding how God works.
 And while a lot of people get hung up on the actual act of prayer, here I want to discuss the aspects surrounding prayer.
 What I hope to address in this series is what to do when God responds to our prayers.

 Here I hope to cover what I believe are the most common type of responses one can receive when praying to God.
 God’s responses to our prayers come in various forms, but from what I have experienced there are three common ways God responds to our requests.
 When we pray, God will often respond with a “yes”, “no”, or “wait.”

 As we look at God’s responses to our requests, the answer which seemingly needs the least explanation is “yes.”
 My initial thought surrounding God answering “yes” is at how ridiculous it might be to actually address when God says… ”yes.”
 However, as I start to think about times when God says “yes,” it is not as simple as it first appears.
 This is the answer we all hope for when we ask something of God, but in my experience, it is the answer I receive least often.